Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 Table 3.
 Gender differences – results of the Student’s t-test

 Age.
-Table 6 presents the correlation coefficients between the age of the respondents, the results of individual SWB scales and the overall result of the questionnaire.
+Table 6 presents the correlation coefficients between the age of the respondents, the results of the SWB subscales scales and the overall result of the questionnaire.
 There was a low but significant positive correlation between age and the results of the scales of acceptance, actualization and coherence as well as the overall result.

 Reliability